ombre-project/ombre-blockchain-explorer/README.md

 # create the makefile
 cmake -DMONERO_DIR=~/ombre ..

-# also can build with ASAN (sanitizers), for example
+# build with ASAN (sanitizers)
 cmake -DSANITIZE_ADDRESS=On ..

 # compile
 make

+#if perfered you can make with multipul threads like
+make -j4 (for 4 threads) or make -j8 (for 8 threads)
 ```